 The net proceeds from the Senior Notes were used to fund the purchase price, and related fees and expenses, of the Company's tender offer to purchase \$425 million of the Company's common stock as discussed in Note 12 to the consolidated financial statements in the 2023 Annual Report.
-Any remaining proceeds were intended for future share repurchases or, to the extent the Company determines not to repurchase additional shares, for general corporate purposes.
+Any remaining proceeds were used to repurchase additional shares.

-At March 31, 2024, the Company was in compliance with all covenants related to its outstanding debt.
+At June 30, 2024, the Company was in compliance with all covenants related to its outstanding debt.
 See Note 8 to the consolidated financial statements in the 2023 Annual Report for further information regarding the Company's indebtedness.